 Remember, you should still focus on costs.
 We should not forget that non-cost-based measurements could prove to be beneficial to supply chain professionals.

-10 Soft Supply Chain Metrics When Measuring Performance
+10 Soft Supply Chain Performance Metrics When Measuring Performance

 Collaboration and communication between supply chain partners